Etruscan civilization: Ancient sources

 Literary and historical texts in the Etruscan language have not survived, and the language itself is only partially understood by modern scholars.
 This makes modern understanding of their society and culture heavily dependent on much later and generally disapproving Roman and Greek sources.
 These ancient writers differed in their theories about the origin of the Etruscan people.
-Some suggested they were Pelasgians who had migrated there from Greece.
-Others maintained that they were indigenous to central Italy.
+Some suggested they were Pelasgians who had migrated there from Greece, while others maintained that they were indigenous to central Italy.

 The first Greek author to mention the Etruscans, whom the Ancient Greeks called Tyrrhenians, was the 8th-century BC poet Hesiod in his work the Theogony.
 He mentioned them as residing in central Italy alongside the Latins.
 The 7th-century BC Homeric Hymn to Dionysus referred to them as pirates.
-Unlike later Greek authors, these authors did not suggest that Etruscans had migrated to Italy from the east and did not associate them with the Pelasgians.